How Does My Doctor Know I Have Uterine Cancer?

 In addition, your doctor may also do a physical exam.

 Your doctor will place an instrument called a speculum into your vagina to hold it open.
 It may feel a little uncomfortable, but it shouldn't hurt.
 With the vagina open in this way, the doctor can see the top part of your vagina and your cervix--the opening of your uterus.
 Your doctor will then insert a small spatula or brush to scrape a sample of cells from the cervix and upper vagina.
 The doctor sends these cells to a lab to be looked at under a microscope to check for cancer.
 The Pap test does not check cells from deep inside the uterus.
-So it doesn't help diagnose uterine sarcoma.
-But it can help your doctor find out if your symptoms might be caused by something other than uterine sarcoma.
+So it doesn't help diagnose uterine or endometrial cancer.
+But it can help your doctor find out if your symptoms might be caused by something other than uterine or endometrial cancer.

 A pelvic exam is performed after the Pap test.
 Your doctor will apply lubricant and then insert a gloved finger or two into your vagina and use the other hand to press on your abdomen (belly).
 This lets the doctor check your uterus, ovaries, bladder, rectum, and vagina for lumps or anything else unusual that may not have been visible during the speculum portion of the exam.

-A biopsy is one way to find out if you have uterine sarcoma or endometrial cancer.
+A biopsy of the endometrial lining is an accurate way to find out if you have uterine or endometrial cancer.
 This is done in a procedure that is similar to getting a Pap smear.
 It is usually done in your doctor’s office.
 In most cases, you will not need anesthesia.
 In some cases, your doctor may suggest a local anesthetic (numbing medicine).
 If you need general anesthesia so that you will be asleep, then the biopsy is done in a hospital or an outpatient surgery center.
-Like the Pap smear, your doctor uses a tool called a speculum to hold your vagina open.
+Like the Pap smear, your doctor uses a speculum to hold your vagina open.
 Then he or she inserts a thin tube through your vagina and cervix into your uterus to get a bit of tissue.
 The tissue is looked at under a microscope and checked for cancer.
 You may have spotting or bleeding for several days afterward.

 Dilation & curettage (D&C)

 A D&C is another kind of biopsy that is often used when larger amounts of tissue samples are needed for testing.
 It is usually done in the hospital or surgical center.
-You may get an anesthetic so that you are asleep and don’t feel pain.
-Or you may just be numbed in that area.
-Your vagina is held open with a tool called a speculum.
-Then, your cervix is opened, or dilated, to allow special instruments to be passed into the uterus.
-Using these tools, the doctor will take out samples of the endometrium, which is the lining of the uterus.
+For this procedure, you may be given general anesthesia, or you may be given a sedative plus local or regional anesthesia.
+Your vagina is held open with a speculum.
+Then your cervix is opened, or dilated, to allow special instruments to be passed into the uterus.
+Using these tools, the doctor will take samples of the endometrium, which is the lining of the uterus.
 You may notice cramps and bleeding after a D&C. A pathologist looks at the cells under a microscope to see if there is any cancer.

 What your doctor learns from these tests